 Idaho Department of Environmental Quality

-Able to sit and work on a computer for 2-4 hours
+Ability to sit and work on a computer for 2-4 hours at a time

 Ability to reach and bend for filing purposes

 Some periods of heavy reading and typing required